-Indicator Implementation Status Data Sources/ Supporting Evidence 6.
-District has key personnel with expertise in inclusive best practices for all SWDs who oversee, coordinate, monitor and provide technical assistance (TA) for the implementation of best practices for inclusive education at the district and school levels.
-Partially Almost There are two instructional specialists who have expertise in best practices.
+ion Making Data Sources/ Supporting Evidence There are two instructional specialists who have expertise in best practices.
 There are district walk-throughs that have been modified to look for these.
 FIN assists with sharing this expertise.
+There are monthly district MTSS meetings, and 21 of 23 schools are PBIS schools, with 10 being model PBIS schools.
+There is a lot of district data to support this process.
+LEA Profile indicates that SWDs are twice as likely to be suspended out of school and ISS is 4x as likely to be assigned to a SWD.
+All buses include students with and without disabilities.
+This used to be an issue, but they have worked hard to improve it.
+Staffing goal is to keep the least restrictive, but the data is indicating an increase in more restrictive settings from PreK to K, but also in other settings.
+There is a trend for more restrictive and moving toward Access Points.
+There are no protocols about this Implementation Status Partially Almost Partially Almost Partially Beginning Partially Almost Partially Beginning Leadership and Decision Making Indicator 6.
+District has key personnel with expertise in inclusive best practices for all SWDs who oversee, coordinate, monitor and provide technical assistance (TA) for the implementation of best practices for inclusive education at the district and school levels.
 7. District has key personnel with expertise in the multi-tiered system of support (MTSS) and positive behavior intervention plans (PBIP) who provide ongoing professional development (PD) and TA to schools to ensure that students who need them receive multi- tiered behavior supports in general education classrooms and natural contexts.
-Partially Almost There are monthly district MTSS meetings, and 21 of 23 schools are PBIS schools, with 10 being model PBIS schools.
-There is a lot of district data to support this process.
 8. District data reflect that SWDs who have behavior support needs are not excluded from the general education classroom at a higher rate than their peers without disabilities.
-Partially Beginning LEA Profile indicates that SWDs are twice as likely to be suspended out of school and ISS is 4x as likely to be assigned to a SWD.
 9. District policies and student transportation schedules indicate all SWDs arrive and leave schools and district facilities at the same time, in the same place and on the same daily schedule as students without disabilities, except for those SWDs who have an individualized education program (IEP) indicating a shortened school day.
-Partially Almost All buses include students with and without disabilities.
-This used to be an issue, but they have worked hard to improve it.
 10. District uses decision-making guidelines to ensure schools transition all SWDs from grade to grade, school to school and district to district to maintain placement in the least restrictive environment.
-Partially Beginning Staffing goal is to keep the least restrictive, but the data is indicating an increase in more restrictive settings from PreK to K, but also in other settings.
-There is a trend for more restrictive and moving toward Access Points.
-There are no protocols about this

-Indicator Implementation Status Data Sources/ Supporting Evidence transition process across the district.
+Leadership and Decision Making ion Making Indicator Implementation Status Data Sources/ Supporting Evidence transition process across the district.
 11. All district departments and schools use job interview questions to appraise an applicant's knowledge and beliefs pertaining to diversity and best practices for inclusive education, as applicable to the position.
 Partially Beginning Each individual school has their own job questions.
 The district sent people to Maryland to be trained in equity literacy for hiring.
 At the same time, the ESE department was working on disproportionality plan.
 This is beginning.